Health Plans Scenario Guidebook

 - Show Members That You Value Their Time

-There’s nothing more frustrating to members than feeling like their service requests or complaints have been left to languish, but the reality is that health insurers’ call centers are often inundated with a higher volume of requests than they’re able to keep up with.
+There’s nothing more frustrating to members than feeling like their service requests or complaints have been unaddressed, but the reality is that health insurers’ call centers are often inundated with a higher volume of requests than they’re able to keep up with.

 To prevent these requests from falling to the wayside and to show members that their time is valued, health insurance providers need to establish internal processes and procedures to improve member service and call center efficiency and then implement them through their CRM.
 For example, a health insurer could create service level agreements that set expectations for response times based on the mode of communication — say, 4 hours for a phone call, 24 hours for an email, and so on.